Never Touched Dark Souls? You Should Still Play Elden Ring

-One of my fondest teenage memories came from playing Kingdom Hearts 2.
-That memory didn't come from gallavanting about with Disney characters like Beast and Mulan, but rather from a gritty clash with Sephiroth.
+One of my fondest teenage memories came in Kingdom Hearts 2.
+Specifically during a gritty clash with Sephiroth.
 Final Fantasy 7's iconic villain was an optional "superboss" you unlocked after beating the game.
-Sephiroth was a true bastard -- he had a gigantic health bar and a lengthy sword that could one-hit kill you.
+He was a true bastard with a gigantic health bar and a lengthy sword that could one-hit kill you.
 One Saturday, my friend and I pulled an all-nighter trying to beat him.
 From midnight to 7 a.m., we passed the controller from one to the other after each death.
 As the rising sun started peeking through my bedroom's blinds, I did it.
 Sephiroth was slain.
 Victory nourished my sleep-deprived bones.

 I thought a lot about that night as I played through Elden Ring.
 In FromSoftware's latest game, there's a mini Sephiroth around every corner.